Gluten-Free Sourdough Sandwich Bread

 The top view of a sliced loaf of gluten free sourdough sandwich bread on a wooden cutting board.

 🔑 Sandi says: This post was updated and reorganized from an older 2014 post.
-I included a lot more tips from myself and readers to help you make this recipe with success.
+I included a lot more tips from myself and readers to help you make this recipe successfully.
 This is a recipe that I recommend you read the entire post.

 There is nothing better than the taste of fresh sourdough bread!
 It is seriously (or should I say Srsly) the most incredible comfort food!
 This original recipe comes from Sadie, founder of the famous Bread Srsly in San Francisco.
-Please know this recipe is not her current recipe, as she has tweaked it over the years, but it turns out incredibly!
+Please note this is not her current recipe; she has tweaked it over the years, but it turns out incredibly well.
 (I have also streamlined this recipe since she first shared her recipe with me back in 2014.)

 Sadie used a combination of millet, sorghum, brown, and white rice flour in her original recipe.
 Many of us don’t have a lot of individual flours on hand…so it was important for me to simplify the ingredients.
 This is an excellent introduction if you want to try making a version of Bread Srsly’s famous sourdough bread.